How to Factory Reset Windows 10 and Why You Should

 One of the best ways to wipe the hard disk clean is to reset your Windows PC, and if you’re running Windows 10, it’s relatively easy to do.
-Just be sure to back up your important documents, videos, game saves, images, and other essential data.
+Just be sure to back up your important documents, videos, game saves, images, licenses, and other essential data.

 Here are some “Q & A” tidbits you should know before resetting your Windows 10 OS.
 You can also jump straight to the reset process if desired but do so at your own risk.

 Using the ‘Reset Your PC’ Option in Windows 10